-A unit-mounted transformer is factory-installed to step down the main power supply voltage to the unit to 115v at the duplex receptacle.
-This option also includes a manual switch with fuse, located in a utility box and mounted on a bracket behind the convenience outlet; access is through the unit's control box access panel.
-See Fig. 24.
+A unit-mounted transformer is factory-installed to stepdown the main power supply voltage to the unit to 115-v at the duplex receptacle.
+This option also includes a manual switch with fuse, located in a utility box and mounted on a bracket behind the convenience outlet; access is through the panel beneath the control box.
+See Fig. 32.

 The primary leads to the convenience outlet transformer are not factory-connected.
 Selection of primary power source is a customer option.
 If local codes permit, the transformer primary leads can be connected at the line-side terminals on the unit-mounted nonfused disconnect switch; this will provide service power to the unit when the unit disconnect switch is open.
 Other connection methods will result in the convenience outlet circuit being de-energized when the unit disconnect switch is open.
-See Fig. 26.
+See Fig. 33.
+On a unit without a unit-mounted disconnect, connect the source leads to the main terminal block (TB1).